Plant-bee interactions

 Nutritional constraint

 It has been shown that nutritional quality of pollen is highly variable among plant species including sterols, essential compounds in bee physiology and that are exclusively exogenous.
 Our research suggest that sterolic composition of pollen could shape bee-flower interactions as well as their evolution.
 Involvement of these sterolic compounds in wasps-bees transition will be investigated through chemical analyses (sterols and ecdysteroids).
+Moreover, the sterolic physiologies of various bee species will then be studied in details by using chemical analyses of pollen and insect both.
+Shotgun metagenomic analyses coupled with quantitative PCR (QPCR) will characterize the digestive bacterial communities and accurately determine their role in the metabolism of the host insect.

 Toxic constraint